Johnmundia/Project-1/README.md

 # Project-1: Designing a store database
 A Sample of my SQL Project:

-In this code, we first create a table called "Johns_Store" to store information about the company's items.
-We insert sample data for 15 items, each with columns for ItemID, ItemName, ItemPrice, Stock/Quantity, and the ItemAisle.

-Afterward, we perform two basic SQL queries:

-We select all items from the table, ordering them by price in ascending order, so you can see a list of items from the cheapest to the most expensive.
-We calculate the average price of all items in the store using the "AVG" function and display it as "AveragePrice."
-I can further expand on this by adding more data, columns, and complex queries as needed for specific data requirements.

 CREATE TABLE Johns_Store (id INTEGER PRIMARY KEY, name TEXT, Price Numeric, quantity INTEGER, aisle INTEGER);